jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (4) Nothing in subsections (1) to (3) limits any other duty to report that is imposed by or under any security contract or by or under any other provision of this Act or any other enactment.

 ### 172 Security monitors
-(1) The chief executive must appoint under the State Sector Act 1988 as many persons as security monitors as are required for the purposes of this Act and each person appointed as a security monitor must be appointed in respect of a particular security contractor.
+(1) The chief executive must appoint under the Public Service Act 2020 as many persons as security monitors as are required for the purposes of this Act and each person appointed as a security monitor must be appointed in respect of a particular security contractor.
 (2) The security monitor appointed in respect of that security contractor— (a) is responsible to the chief executive for the assessment and review of the carrying out, by that security contractor, of that contractor's obligations under the security contract; and
   (b) must report to the chief executive at the intervals (not exceeding 3 months) that the chief executive determines, and at any other time that the security monitor considers appropriate, on—